EFL Movie Study Guide for:

 Secondhand Lions

-Story: Two old and odd bachelors (Hub and Garth) end up taking care
+Are old lions still dangerous?
+Two formerly-lion-like bachelors (Hub and Garth) end up taking care

 of a deserted nephew (Walter) and a “used” lion.
 Little by little the